Rondore/indexicon/README.md

 curl 'https://raw.githubusercontent.com/Rondore/indexicon/refs/heads/master/docker-compose.yaml' > ~/.config/indexicon/docker-compose.yaml
 ```

 Now you can configure the options in the `docker-compose.yaml` file with a text editor.

+### Environment Options

 The options are set in the `enviroment:` section.
 Each option is detailed in the Configuration section below.
+Any settings you set here will override any settings you set in `data/settings.py`.
 Each value name in the configuration file aligns with the following setting:

 ```
 INDEXICON_DB_TYPE      db_type